-Prior to the Offerings, the Company anticipates granting stock bonus awards under the 1996 Stock Incentive Plan to certain of its executive officers and employees for 109,000 shares of Class A Common Stock.
+The Company has granted or anticipates granting stock bonus awards under the 1996 Stock Incentive Plan to certain of its executive officers and employees for a total of 109,000 shares of Class A Common Stock.
 These awards will vest ratably over four years following the date of grant.
-See "Certain Relationships and Related Transactions."
 After such grants, an aggregate of approximately 3,891,000 shares will remain available for future option grants and other equity awards under the 1996 Stock Incentive Plan.
-See "Management --1996 Stock Incentive Plan."
-Shares granted or issuable upon exercise of options granted pursuant to the Plan are "restricted" shares within the meaning of Rule 144.
-The Company intends to file a registration statement on Form S-8 under the 1933 Act to register all of the shares of Class A Common Stock reserved for issuance under the Plan.
-Such registration statement is expected to be filed as soon as practicable after the date of the Offerings and will become automatically effective upon filing.
-Shares issued under the Plan after such registration statement is filed may thereafter be sold in the open market, subject to the Rule 144 volume limitations applicable to affiliates and any transfer restrictions imposed on the date of the grant.
+See "Management--1996 Stock Incentive Plan."
+Shares granted or issuable upon exercise of options granted pursuant to the NSI Stock Option Plan are "restricted" shares within the meaning of Rule 144.
+The Company intends to file a registration statement on Form S-8 under the 1933 Act to register all of the shares of Class A Common Stock reserved for issuance under the NSI Stock Option Plan.
+Such registration statement is expected to be filed as soon as practicable and will become automatically effective upon filing.
+Shares issued under the NSI Stock Option Plan after such registration statement is filed may thereafter be sold in the open market, subject to the Rule 144 volume limitations applicable to affiliates and any transfer restrictions imposed on the date of the grant.

-Generally, as currently in effect, Rule 144 provides that beginning 90 days after the date of this Prospectus, a person (or persons whose shares are aggregated) who has beneficially owned "restricted" shares of the Common Stock for at least two years will be entitled to sell on the open market in broker's transactions within any three-month period a number of shares that does not exceed the greater of (i) 1% of the then outstanding shares of the Class A Common Stock (1% is expected to be equal to approximately 103,500 shares immediately following the Offerings) or (ii) the average weekly trading volume in the Class A Common Stock on the open market during the four calendar weeks preceding such sale.
+Generally, as currently in effect, Rule 144 provides that beginning 90 days after the effective date of the Offerings, a person (or persons whose shares are aggregated) who has beneficially owned "restricted" shares of the Common Stock for at least two years will be entitled to sell on the open market in broker's transactions within any three-month period a number of shares that does not exceed the greater of (i) 1% of the then outstanding shares of the Class A Common Stock (1% is expected to be equal to approximately 103,500 shares immediately following the Offerings) or (ii) the average weekly trading volume in the Class A Common Stock on the open market during the four calendar weeks preceding such sale.
 Sales under Rule 144, as currently in effect, are also subject to certain notice requirements and the availability of current public information about the Company.
 Under the provisions of Rule 144, the Existing Stockholders will be deemed to have acquired beneficial ownership of the shares of Common Stock currently held by them on the date of the issuance of such shares by the Company in the Reorganization.
 The Commission has recently proposed to reduce the Rule 144 holding periods.
 If enacted, such modification will have a material effect on the timing of when shares of the Common Stock become eligible for resale.